-Enjoy this 16 track mixtape from Rachel Kerr, consisting of covers with varying degrees of sampling from records including Amy Winehouse’s ‘Back to Black’, Aliyah’s ‘More Than a Woman’, Sam Cooke’s ‘A Change Is Gonna Come’, The Commodores ‘Nightshift’, Labrinth’s ‘Express Yourself’, as well as others like Olu Maintain’s ‘Yahooze’, Tiwa Savage’s ‘Key to the City’, ‘Murder She Wrote’, Drake’s ‘One Dance’, Justin Bieber’s ‘Sorry’, Jackson 5’s ‘I Want You Back’, and so forth.
+Enjoy this 16 track mixtape from Rachel Kerr, consisting of covers with varying degrees of sampling from records including Amy Winehouse’s ‘Back to Black’, Aliyah’s ‘More Than a Woman’, Sam Cooke’s ‘A Change Is Gonna Come’, The Commodores ‘Nightshift’, Labrinth’s ‘Express Yourself’, Brownstone’s ‘If You Love Me’, as well as others like Olu Maintain’s ‘Yahooze’, Tiwa Savage’s ‘Key to the City’, ‘Murder She Wrote’, Drake’s ‘One Dance’, Justin Bieber’s ‘Sorry’, Jackson 5’s ‘I Want You Back’, and so forth.
 The mixtape also features strong baseline on a good number of tracks and marvelous ‘hmmms’ and growls from Kerr.

 There are a variety of themes including self confidence, identity, womanhood, love, marriage, forgiveness, as well as breaking out of the mould.
-There are also heavier themes like racism and defying judgement.
+There are also heavier themes like race and defying judgement.
 She also talks about the tendency of ladies to lose their identity while in a relationship with the opposite sex and reminds us that we are worthy of so much more.
 God runs through must of the tracks, with Rachel displaying a goosebump infusing understanding of who God is.
-In ‘Nothing Can Stop Me’, she bursts this awesome revelation on the trinity surrounding her.
+In ‘Nothing Can Stop Me’, she bursts this awesome revelation on the Trinity surrounding her.
 This mixtape is an amazing self esteem builder for sure.

 It is pretty clear that Rachel Kerr wrote the songs herself, with her tickly blunt British style, which I think is pretty cool; for example she goes ‘At least, be polite.
 You’re not nice, you’re rude’.
-I’d also say ‘touche’ to not her for not using lyrical cliches like ‘head to toe’, but saying ‘head to feet’ instead.
+I’d also say ‘touche’ to her for not using lyrical cliches like ‘head to toe’, but saying ‘head to feet’ instead.
 I also fancy how ‘Unboxed’ is a narrative into certain aspects of her life, including her experience, with people expecting her to fit into a mold, which clearly isn’t her and defying judgment from people who see her as an overdoer.